tiepdotme/redant-home/_posts/2014-01-16-backing-up-mysql-into-subversion-using-mysql-svn-backup.md

 * Restoring backups from any point in time should be easy
 * Backups should not be stored in proprietary data formats

 A couple of years ago we created a tool which satisfies these requirements and is easy to understand, run, and modify for your own needs.
-Introducing [MySQL SVN Backup (MySQL SVN Backup)](http://mysql-svn-backup.redant.com.au).
+Introducing MySQL SVN Backup.
 The name says it all really MySQL SVN Backup is a shell script that uses a combination of the "mysqldump" tool and the Subversion command-line client to backup MySQL databases to a Subversion repository.

 The reasoning behind this approach is simple: